 No matter what we do, we cannot make the impact that we want without you.
-And there is a lot you can do yourself, before and during your trip, to contribute.
+And there is a lot you can do yourself, before and during your trip, to contribute in your own way.
 Here are some practical tips to make your safari more sustainable and greener.

 - Help us to support the Tanzanian businesses by buying souvenirs from a local craftsmen.
-It is not only more affordable than in a commercial shopping center, but by knowing the person who created it will offer many more nice memories.
-In addition, this way you can improve your negotiation skills!
+It is not only more affordable than in a commercial shopping center but by knowing the person who created it, it will add an extra valuable memory.
+Moreover, it is the ideal opportunity to test your negotiation skills!